pje/WavTap/ReadMe.txt

 LICENSE

 Soundflower is licensed using the GNU GPL.
-For details please refer to the accompanying 'COPYING.txt' file distributed with Soundflower.
+For details please refer to the accompanying 'License.txt' file distributed with Soundflower.